 2. Shocks and Disruptions Impacting Ports

 Disruptions can come from multiple sources, some predictable, some random, and others unexpected.
-They can be internal to port operations when related to factors under the control of the port, such as a breakage of equipment due to improper maintenance, a breach in security, or a lack of security measures.
+They can be internal to port operations when related to factors under the control of the port, such as breakage of equipment due to improper maintenance, a breach in security, or a lack of security measures.
 They can also be external to port operations when related to factors outside the control of the port, such as a hurricane or an economic recession.
-The impacts of predictable disruption, such as a weather event, can be assessed on the basis of past events and the probability of their occurrence at a certain point in time sequence such as a year.
+The impacts of predictable disruption, such as a weather event, can be assessed based on past events and their probability at a certain point in time sequence, such as a year.
 A random disruption is an event that can occur, but the probability of its occurrence cannot be effectively assessed, particularly over a shorter time period.

 Port resilience is associated with the structure of maritime shipping networks.
 These networks are a circuitous nodal hierarchy, implying that services are commonly an arranged sequence of nodes (ports).
 Some hierarchies are simple, such as point-to-point services, while others can be complex with inter-range services that loop back to the port of origin and are connected to other networks.
 While point-to-point services reflect bulk shipping, container shipping is organized between deep-sea and feeder services, with transshipment hubs acting as the interface between network hierarchies.
 The vulnerability of maritime networks involves different considerations depending on if the node is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will primarily affect the hinterland.
 This represents the primary consideration with looking at port resilience as to what extent it is related to its foreland or hinterland.

 A. Extreme weather events